Table of Contents

 Cost of living – $1,758 per month

-The curriculum will include subjects like NextGen Biotechnology, Finance, Ethical Dilemmas, etcetera.
-During the course, you would also have to research and work on your own thesis, so you can step out of college with all the knowledge you need.
+The curriculum will include subjects like NextGen Biotechnology, Finance, Ethical Dilemmas, etc. During the course, you would also have to research and work on your own thesis, so you can step out of college with all the knowledge you need.

 Launched only 2 years ago, the MPhil in Biotechnology at the University of Cambridge combines various disciplines into one.
 These topics include engineering, physics, mathematics, computer science, and biology.